cspace-deployment/illumination/README.md

 # illumination
-Blacklight customizations for UC Berkeley.
+Blacklight customizations for UC Berkeley museum portals.

 Just exactly the files needed to deploy into an existing vanilla BL installation to make it work for the various UCB "museum portals".